TheExploration/java-console-game/README.md

 # java-console-game
-Java Console Text Sokoban
+Sokoban with text in the Java Console

-Made in 1.5 hours
+Made for AP Computer Science